Turn: Washington's Spies: Critical response

 The first season of Turn: Washington's Spies received mixed reviews.
 Review aggregator Rotten Tomatoes rated the season 54%, based on 39 reviews, with an average rating of 6.30/10.
 The site's consensus reads, "Turn's uneven treatment of the American Revolution is more frustrating than exciting and memorable."
 On Metacritic, the first season scored 62 out of 100, based on reviews from 35 critics, indicating "generally favorable reviews".

 The second season received positive reviews.
 On Rotten Tomatoes, the season has an approval rating of 90%, based on 10 reviews, with an average rating of 7.40/10.
 The website's critics consensus reads: "The revolution gains steam in an improved second season that delivers on the series' promise of espionage thrills along with an expanded historical grandeur."
 On Metacritic, the season has a weighted average score of 68 out of 100, based on reviews from 4 critics, indicating "generally favorable reviews".

 On Rotten Tomatoes, the third season has a rating of 100%, based on 5 reviews, with an average rating of 8.00/10 and the fourth season has a rating of 80% based on 5 reviews, with an average rating of 7.60/10.

 Awards and nominations

 The first season of TURN: Washington's Spies was awarded the 2014 Media & Entertainment Award by the Daughters of the American Revolution.

 Home media

-The first season of TURN: Washington's Spies was released on DVD and Blu-ray on March 17, 2015; it became available on Netflix on March 25, 2015.
+The first season of TURN: Washington's Spies was released on DVD and Blu-ray on March 17, 2015 by Starz Entertainment; it became available on Netflix on March 25, 2015.
 The second season was released on DVD on March 22, 2016 and became available on Netflix on April 11, 2016.
 The third season was released on DVD on November 8, 2016. and became available on Netflix on June 4, 2017.
 The fourth season became available on Netflix on December 1, 2017.
 The series departed Netflix after four years in December 2021.
 The fourth season still has not been released on DVD and Blu-ray.
-A Complete Series (Season 1-4) boxset has yet to be released in the US.
+A Complete Series (Season 1-4) box set has yet to be released in the US.